Capability Analysis with JMP

 - Click OK

-Model summary: With a CPK of less than 1.0 we can conclude that the capability of this process is not very good.
-Anything less than 1.0 should be considered not capable and we should strive for a CPK to reach levels of greater than 1 and preferably over 1.33.
+Model summary: With a CPK below 1.0, we conclude that this processis capability is poor.
+Anything below 1.0 should be considered not capable, and we should strive for CPK values above 1, preferably over 1.33.